 The primary mission of U.S. embassies abroad, in contrast to the mission of foreign embassies and consulates in the Guide, includes diplomacy and the advancement of foreign relations, as well as the provision of services for the millions of U.S. citizens living and working abroad.
 Embassies and consulates located in six different regions of the world carry out this work in more than 251 countries.
 Although the role of a lawyer may vary from one embassy to another, the general mission remains the same.
 Adam Smith was fortunate to spend his 1L summer working with the legal counselor to the U.S. embassy in The Hague, covering public international legal institutions in the city, such as the International Court of Justice and the International Criminal Tribunal for the Former Yugoslavia.
 Typical citizen services provided by embassies include visa and immigration assistance, safety and security information, taxpayer help, processing U.S. passports and voter registration by absentee ballot.
 All of these services, of course, raise legal questions and require an understanding of various international laws and procedures.

 Regardless of the type of work involved, the experience of living abroad and sharing in the important diplomatic mission set forth by the U.S. Department of State make this an extremely exciting and challenging opportunity for a summer internship or post-graduate work.
-Information on career opportunities can be found at the U.S. Department of State website of U.S. embassies and consulates at http://usembassy.state.gov.
+View career opportunities at the U.S. Department of State, U.S. embassies, and consulates.

-There are more than 170 foreign embassies located in Washington, D.C. and an almost equivalent number of foreign consulates located in several major cities including New York, Boston, Chicago and San Francisco.
+There are more than 170 foreign embassies located in Washington, D.C. and an almost equivalent number of foreign consulates located in several major cities including New York, Boston, Chicago, and San Francisco.
 Boston alone has more than 52 consulates and New York City has more than 100.
 The primary purpose of foreign embassies and consulates is to promote business interests and help foreign governments attract U.S. business opportunities.
 This is in contrast to U.S. embassies located in foreign countries where there is a slightly different mission as noted above.
-Despite the difference in focus of U.S. and foreign embassies, both can be accessed through networking.
+Despite the difference in the focus of U.S. and foreign embassies, both can be accessed through networking.
 Getting to know the consul general and economic consulates from countries where you would like to work is an excellent way to develop contacts and handle issues that arise in international work.
 Most foreign embassies and consulates will employ U.S. citizens if there is a specific need to fill that requires knowledge and experience of the U.S. government or the private sector.
-A complete listing of foreign embassies, as well as selected embassy jobs in the U.S., are posted at embassy.gov.
+View a complete listing of foreign embassies, as well as selected embassy jobs in the U.S.